-GenEd facilitates linkages by stressing the development of eight skills and abilities rather than on content knowledge.
-The Program in General Education provides opportunities for students to engage in:
+GenEd facilitates linkages by stressing the development of eight skills and abilities rather than content knowledge.
+The Program in General Education provides opportunities for students to foster the following competencies.

 Within GenEd, students who think critically recognize an object of investigation, frame questions about it, and interrogate assumptions—explicit or implicit.
 Critical thinking includes the evaluation of evidence, analysis and synthesis of multiple sources, and reflection on varied perspectives.
 Critical thinking generates a well-developed investigation that incorporates supporting and countering claims.
 A student engaged in critical thinking produces an informed account, a hypothesis for further study, or the solution to a problem.